LeeMartin77/leemartin77.github.io/JekyllSite/_posts/2023-04-07-ssr-racing.markdown

 To start, I threw together a quick Next.js application using `create-next-app`, ripped out most of the boilerplate, and then setup the index page to read the mock data JSON file and render the HTML.
 Then, the same for PHP - created an index.php file, and mounted it into a PHP container alongside the mock data.
 Anecdotally, it was quicker to do this with PHP - but on the flip side, I'm not delving into the world of PHP dependencies or frameworks.
 Once this was setup, I ran my initial K6 tests to see how the applications fared - two things were quickly obvious.

-First, while PHP was slightly ahead (635 requests served vs. Next's 481), neither application was being pushed to it's limit.
+First, while PHP was slightly ahead (635 requests served vs. Next's 481), neither application was being pushed to its limit.
 My K6 test would sleep for a second after each request, which is fairly common when writing them.
 However it meant the test was spending the majority of it's time just waiting - so I removed the sleep.
-Second, Next was complaining that the page data generated was larger than it's [suggested limit](https://nextjs.org/docs/messages/large-page-data).
+Second, Next was complaining that the page data generated was larger than its [suggested limit](https://nextjs.org/docs/messages/large-page-data).
 So, in the name of fairness, I dropped the JSON used in both tests to 200 items to get under the limit.

 The result - to be frank, PHP completely creamed Next.js.
 - Next.js: 2,158 requests, with a p(90) request duration of 364ms